himayla/rushhour/README.md

 * **/code:**: all code of this project
     *  **/code/algorithms**: code for algorithms
         * Randomise.py: solves the board by finding empty spots and moves cars there until car X is at final destination.
-        * Breadth.py: solves the board by checking each generation from left to right.
+        * Breadth.py: solves the board by checking each generation from left to right (horizontally).
+        * Depth.py: solves the board by checking the generations vertically.
+It selects the first possible next state of the original board and then the next state of that board until a solution is reached or there are no more states to check.
     * **/code/classes**: contains a car, grid and visualisation class.
 * **/data**: contains different starting positions from cars to fill a grid